kunukn/react-collapse/README.md

 #### Custom props

 `Collapse` applies custom props such as `aria-` and `data-` attributes to the component's rendered DOM element.
-For example this can be used to set the `aria-hidden` attribute:
+For example, this can be used to set the `aria-hidden` attribute:

 ```jsx
 const MyComponent = ({ isOpen }) => (